chadduffey/roastie/README.md

-# Project Title
+# Roastie!

-[Not Ready for Release] Roastie!
+Not ready for release :)

 ## Getting Started

 Trying to learn some C# by implementing a point and click kerberoasting client.
 It's not done yet.
-When it is, i will remove this warning. :)
+When it is, i will remove this warning.